Individual involvement in the Chernobyl disaster: Vladimir Pravik and Viktor Kibenok

 After hearing this radio report, Viktor Kibenok climbed to the roof of the ventilation block, possibly out of curiosity—a decision that would ultimately cost him his life.
-The firefighters on the roof soon discover their hoses are ineffective against the burning pieces of superheated graphite, as the water from the hoses evaporated before making contact with the graphite blocks, which were burning at hundreds of degrees Celsius, so they began attempting to stomp out the glowing blocks instead.
+The firefighters on the roof soon discovered their hoses were ineffective against the burning pieces of superheated graphite, as the water from the hoses evaporated before making contact with the graphite blocks, which were burning at hundreds of degrees Celsius, so they began attempting to stomp out the glowing blocks instead.
 At this point, the bitumen covering on the roof had begun to melt, making it difficult to move around, as it stuck to their boots.

 At around 2:16 am, the firemen on the roof of the ventilation block began to succumb to the early symptoms of acute radiation sickness.
 Vladimir Tishura collapsed first, vomiting uncontrollably, shortly followed by Nikolai Titenok.
 Vasily Ignatenko and Kibenok assisted them down from the roof of unit 3.
 When they reached the fire escape staircase, they were met by Ivan Shavrey and Aleksandr Petrovsky as well as Anatoly Ivanchenko, who were already on their way up to reinforce Pravik's squad.
 Shavrey ordered Ivanchenko to help the weakened men down to the ground.

 By 2:40 am, the squad of six men were taken to Sanitary Unit No.126 in Pripyat by ambulance.
 Kibenok had an unusually positive outlook on the whole situation, reportedly stating to Pravik that it was: "one of the best nights of his life".
 Even during their initial hospitalization at Moscow Hospital No.6, Kibenok grasped Pravik by the shoulder and exclaimed: "Come on brother, we'll drink the cup more than once!".
 However, a week into May, their conditions began to worsen.
 They both died on May 11, 1986.

 On September 25, 1986, both lieutenants were posthumously named Heroes of the Soviet Union.